The Design Process

 Metrics is the energy and comfort component using Passive House modeling and methodology.
 The project is treated as a dynamic environmental insertion in a landscape and copes with environmental stresses for occupant well being and minimal energy inputs.
-Monetary value is carefully evaluated as a core metric to optimize a project’s viability both for construction and operation.
+Monetary value is carefully evaluated as a core metric to optimize a project’s viability both for construction and optimized operation.

 Passive House or Passivhaus (meaning “passive building” in German) is a certified building system developed in Darmstadt, Germany and administered internationally by the Passive House Institute.